cooperspencer/gickup/README.md

 - Gogs
 - Local

-## How to make a Configuration file?
+## How to make a configuration file
 [Here is an example](https://github.com/cooperspencer/gickup/blob/main/conf.example.yml)

-## How to run the Binary version
+## How to run the binary version
 `./gickup path-to-conf.yml`

 ## How to run the Docker image